-(44) Pursuant to paragraph 22 and 23 of the Inter-institutional Agreement of 13 April 2016 on Better Law-Making26, this Fund should be evaluated on the basis of information collected in accordance with specific monitoring requirements, while avoiding an administrative burden, in particular on Member States, and overregulation.
+(44) Pursuant to paragraphs 22 and 23 of the Interinstitutional Agreement of 13 April 2016 on Better Law-Making, the Fund should be evaluated on the basis of information collected in accordance with specific monitoring requirements, while avoiding an administrative burden, in particular on Member States, and overregulation.
 Those requirements, where appropriate, should include measurable indicators as a basis for evaluating the effects of the Fund on the ground.
 In order to measure the achievements of the Fund, indicators and related targets should be established in relation to each specific objective of the Fund.
 Those indicators should include qualitative and quantitative indicators.

-(45) Reflecting the importance of tackling climate change in accordance with the Union’s commitments to implement the Paris Agreement and its commitment to the United Nations Sustainable Development Goals, the actions under this Regulation should contribute to the achievement of a 30 % target of all MFF expenditure being spent on mainstreaming climate objectives and to working towards the ambition of 7.5 % of the Budget reflecting biodiversity expenditure in 2024 and 10 % in 2026 and 2027 while considering the existing overlaps between climate and biodiversity goals.
-The Fund should support activities that respect the climate and environmental standards and priorities of the Union and would do no significant harm to environmental objectives within the meaning of Article 17 of Regulation (EU) No 2020/852.
+(45) Reflecting the importance of tackling climate change in accordance with the Union’s commitments to implement the Paris Agreement, adopted under the United Nations Framework Convention on Climate Change, and the commitment to the United Nations’ Sustainable Development Goals, the actions under this Regulation should contribute to the achievement of an overall target of 30 % of all multiannual financial framework expenditure being spent on mainstreaming climate objectives and to working towards the ambition of 7,5 % of the budget being spent on biodiversity expenditure in 2024 and 10 % in 2026 and 2027 while taking into account the existing overlaps between climate and biodiversity goals.
+The Fund should support activities that respect the climate and environmental standards and priorities of the Union and would do no significant harm to environmental objectives within the meaning of Article 17 of Regulation (EU) 2020/852 of the European Parliament and of the Council.

-(46) Through these indicators and financial reporting, the Commission and the Member States should monitor the implementation of the Fund in accordance with the relevant provisions of Regulation (EU) No X [CPR] and this Regulation.
-Starting from 2023, Member States should submit to the Commission annual performance reports covering the latest accounting year.
-The reports should contain information on the progress made in the implementation of programmes.
-The Commission should translate the summaries of the annual performance reports submitted by the Member States, into all the official languages and make them publicly available on its website together with links to the Member States’ websites referred to in Art.
-44(1) [CPR].
+(46) Through indicators and financial reporting, the Commission and the Member States should monitor the implementation of the Fund in accordance with the relevant provisions of the Common Provisions Regulation for 2021-2027 and this Regulation.
+Starting from 2023, Member States should submit to the Commission annual performance reports covering the most recent accounting year.
+Those reports should contain information on the progress made in the implementation of Member States’ programmes.
+The Member States should also submit summaries of those reports to the Commission.
+The Commission should translate those summaries into all official languages of the Union and make them publicly available on its website, together with links to the Member States’ websites referred to in the Common Provisions Regulation for 2021-2027.

-(46a) Regulation (EU) No 514/2014 or any act applicable to the 2014–2020 programming period should continue to apply to programmes and projects supported by the Fund under the 2014–2020 programming period.
-Since the implementation period of Regulation (EU) No 514/2014 overlaps with the programming period covered by this Regulation and in order to ensure continuity of implementation of certain projects approved by that Regulation, phasing provisions should be laid down.
-Each individual phase of the phased project should be implemented in accordance with the rules of the programming period under which it receives funding.
+(46a) Regulation (EU) No 514/2014 of the European Parliament and of the Council and any act applicable to the 2014–2020 programming period should continue to apply to programmes and projects supported under the Fund during the 2014–2020 programming period.
+Since the implementation period of Regulation (EU) No 514/2014 overlaps with the programming period covered by this Regulation, and in order to ensure continuity in the implementation of certain projects approved by that Regulation, provisions on the phasing of projects should be laid down.
+Each individual phase of the project should be implemented in accordance with the rules of the programming period under which it receives funding.

+(46b) Since the objectives of this Regulation cannot be sufficiently achieved by the Member States but can rather be better achieved at Union level, the Union may adopt measures, in accordance with the principle of subsidiarity as set out in Article 5 TEU.
+In accordance with the principle of proportionality as set out in that Article, this Regulation does not go beyond what is necessary in order to achieve those objectives.